katiekeel/quantified-self/README.md

 Node backend is [here](https://github.com/katiekeel/qs-express-api), Rails backend is [here](https://github.com/case-eee/quantified-self-api).
 Use whichever one you like.

-Clone either of them into their own directory and run the following for the Express server:
+Clone either of them into their own directory, get into that directory, and run the following for the Express server:

 `$ npm install`
 `$ npm start`